Brian-McG/WRDataSizeChecker/README.md

 # WRDataSizeChecker
-A simple script that checks and alerts when the monitored database files in WRData folder has exceeded the defined limit.
+A simple script for Webroot that checks and alerts when the monitored database files in WRData folder has exceeded the defined limit.
 If the limit is exceeded, a support ticket template is created which can then be copied as the body to a ticket.

 ## Download
 Get the latest WRDataSizeChecker release from [here](https://github.com/Brian-McG/WRDataSizeChecker/releases/latest).